-The staff at Emerson works very hard to ensure our college is inclusive.
-One area in which we can all do better is being mindful of how we communicate online.
-There are guidelines that help ensure documents, emails, and webpages are accessible.
-Proper formatting and descriptive language help people with visual or motor impairments navigate content online using a screen-reader.
-If you're curious, here is an example of how screen-readers work.
+The following are guidelines to ensure digital documents created in word processors, emails, and text-based webpages are accessible.
+Proper formatting and descriptive language help people with visual or motor impairments navigate digital content using a screen reader.
+If you're curious, here is an example of how screen readers work.

-Headers allow a sighted person to scan text, gather some basic information at a glance, and perhaps skip to a specific section.
-Headers also make this same type of behavior possible with a screen reader.
+Headings allow a sighted person to scan text, gather some basic information at a glance, and perhaps skip to a specific section.
+Headings also make this same type of behavior possible with a screen reader.
 Without them, a screen reader would just read an entire text from beginning to end without any organization mechanism.
-The key is that your text doesn’t just look like a header but is actually coded as a header.
+The key is that your text doesn’t just look like a heading but is actually coded as a heading.
 If you simply adjust the font size and make things bold, this does not mean anything to a screen reader.
-It might look like a header to a sighted reader but it will be recognized as just regular text.
-In HTML code, a header tag looks something like this:
+It might look like a heading to a sighted reader but it will be recognized as just regular text.
+In HTML code, a heading tag looks something like this:

-To designate headers in a Google Document (for example), simply highlight the text and select an appropriate header from the drop-down menu in the Rich Content Editor:
+To designate heading in a Google Document (for example), highlight the text and select an appropriate heading style from the headings drop-down menu:

-Headers need to go in sequentially nested order starting with Header 1.
-For example, you shouldn't just skip from Header 1 to Header 4, even though Google Docs and Word will allow you to do this.
-Think of your headers as the outline of your content: they help organize how your concepts fit together.
+Headings need to go in sequentially nested order starting with Heading 1.
+For example, you shouldn't just skip from Heading 1 to Heading 4, even though Google Docs and Word will allow you to do this.
+Think of your headings as the outline of your content: they help organize how your concepts fit together.

-You may be tempted to choose headers based on appearance.
+You may be tempted to choose headings based on appearance.
 Don’t!
 Once you have the appropriate format selected, you can then play with the options to change the font size or make it bold, underlined, or italicized.
-Just make sure that the format of the text is Header and not Paragraph.
+Just make sure that the format of the text is Heading and not Paragraph.

 Include Alt Text for Images

 Images can provide helpful information to your audience.
-For those who cannot view the images, it’s important to provide some alternative text (or Alt Text) so that they do not miss important information.
+For those who cannot view the images, it’s important to provide some alternative text (or "alt text") so that they do not miss the images' meaning.

 In the side menu, click on Layout & Properties and select Alt Text.
 You will then be able to enter a title and a description for the image.